73rd Primetime Creative Arts Emmy Awards: Ceremony information

 The nominations for the 73rd Primetime Creative Arts Emmy Awards were announced on July 13, 2021, by Ron and Jasmine Cephas Jones via a virtual event.
-On July 21, the Academy of Television Arts & Sciences, also known as the Television Academy, revealed that the Creative Arts Emmys would be presented in two ceremonies on Saturday, September 11, and Sunday, September 12; the previous year's ceremonies had been spread out over five days due to the COVID-19 pandemic.
+On July 21, the Academy of Television Arts & Sciences, also known as the Television Academy, revealed that the Creative Arts Emmys would be presented in two ceremonies on September 11, and September 12, 2021; the previous year's ceremonies were presented over five days due to the COVID-19 pandemic.
 The two ceremonies were scheduled to be held at the Microsoft Theater.
-On July 30, the event was split into three ceremonies scheduled for Saturday evening, Sunday afternoon, and Sunday evening.
+On July 30, the event was split into three ceremonies with one ceremony held on the evening of September 11, and two ceremonies held on September 12 in the afternoon and evening.
 The combined ceremonies aired in an edited two-hour broadcast on September 18 on FXX.

 On August 10, the ceremonies were moved to the indoor-outdoor Event Deck at L.A.
-Live due to ongoing COVID-19 concerns.
+Live due to then-ongoing COVID-19 concerns.
 Additionally, the Television Academy announced that nominated teams would be limited to four tickets per nomination.
 Despite the changes, producer Bob Bain sought to create an event that closely resembled pre-pandemic ceremonies "in terms of energy" while still making changes as needed.
 Unlike previous ceremonies, audiences were seated at tables, similar to the Golden Globe Awards or Critics' Choice Awards, while the shift from the traditional two ceremonies to three allowed the event to have better pacing, according to Bain.
-The event did not have a host; instead, each ceremony used a "show opener" to kick off the event, then relied on presenters to keep the ceremony moving.
-To minimize COVID-19 risks, winners received their trophies on a separate stage from the presenters, and microphones were wiped down between speeches.
+The event did not have a host; instead, each ceremony relied on numerous presenters throughout the ceremonies with a "show opener" at the beginning.
+To minimize COVID-19 risks, winners received their trophies on a separate stage from the presenters, and microphones were cleaned between speeches.
 Attendees were also required to show proof of vaccination and a negative COVID-19 test before the event.